Learning to Defer in Congested Systems: The AI-Human Interplay: Supplementary materials on COLBACID (Section )

 The fourth distinction lies in the analysis with queueing-delayed feedback.
-The analysis of prior work crucially relies on an independence assumption, i.e., the event of observing feedback for a post within a particular delay period is independent from other posts, which enables a concentration bound on the number of observed feedback.
-In our setting, this is no longer the case as the delay in one post implies that other posts wait in the queue and thus delays could correlate with each other.
+The analysis of prior work crucially relies on an independence assumption, i.e., the event of observing feedback for a job within a particular delay period is independent from other jobs, which enables a concentration bound on the number of observed feedback.
+In our setting, this is no longer the case as the delay in one job implies that other jobs wait in the queue and thus delays could correlate with each other.
 We thus resort to the more intuitive estimator and analyze it via properties of our queueing systems.

 We note that \cite{blanchet2023delay} consider a setting where delays are correlated because they are generated from a Markov chain.
 That said, the proof requires concentration and stationary properties of the Markov chain, which are not available in our non-Markovian setting.